wp-plugins/active-directory-integration/readme.txt

 == Changelog ==
 = 1.1.2 =
-* ADD: Allow logon of users with domains different from Account Suffix (Issue #0043.
+* ADD: Allow logon of users with domains different from Account Suffix.
+(Issue #0043.
 Feature Request by Greg Fenton.)
+* ADD: Manually sync of locally modified attributes (for example after manipulating the database) back to Active Directory.
+(Issue #0046.
+Feature Request by Bas Ruijters.)

 = 1.1.1 =
 * FIX: Password with special characters not accepted for SyncBack if Global SyncBack User is not used.
 (Issue #0036)